Rapise and Git Integration¶

 :

-And the Test Case uses that link:
+And the Test Case references that link:

-pointing to the root of the local repository containing the test.
+must exist that points to the root of the local repository containing the test.

 Saving Existing Test and SyncToSpira.cmd¶